dynamicgamingsolutions/theme_name_repository/README.md

   [vendor_name]
 )
 ```
 `SELECT()` keeps a list of approved values.
 The first is the column to reference.
 Since this is a `Ref` value, the values actually being matched are the [reference_key].
 The second is a filter option.
-If `TRUE` it returns all, otherwise add a `Yes/No` function. `ORDERBY()` takes a table's `key` as the first value, and the column being orginized as the second.
+If `TRUE` it returns all, otherwise add a `Yes/No` function. `ORDERBY()` takes a table's `key` as the first value, and the column being organized as the second.

-`Ref` will match the column to the `key` column in the referenced table and display the `lable` column.
+`Ref` will match the column to the `key` column in the referenced table and display the `label` column.
 Matching the reference diagram in the [Introduction](#1-introduction), "Theme Names"[vendor_id] matches to "Vendor Names"[reference_key], which is set as the `key` in *Google AppSheet*.
-For `lable`, it is best practice to make it the most recognizable value, which for "Vendor Names" is [vendor_name].
+For `label`, it is best practice to make it the most recognizable value, which for "Vendor Names" is [vendor_name].

 For cabinets, add the following to `Valid If` in [cabinet_id]
 ```